ZitongLu1996/ZitongLu1996/README.md

 ### Notes - Finding a cooperator!
 - Are you interesting in implementing a Toolbox for neuroscientists and psychologists?
 - PyCTRSA will be a simple but helpful Python toolkit for cross-temporal RSA-based decoding for EEG and MEG data.
-- If you are familar with Matplotlib or other Python Plotting package and interested in writing documents with me, you can contact me!
+- If you are familar with PyPlot or any other Python Plotting package and interested in writing documents with me, you can contact me!
 - Hope we can work together and finish this simple project in 1-2 month and maybe we can write an article to submit the journal of open source software (JOSS) at the end!
 - If you are interested in this, email me with your CV and we can discuss the prossibilities!
 ---